dxsooo/ImageCrawl/README.md

         name = "GoogleSearch"
         key_word='your key_word'

-You will get a `csv` folder that stores the crawl result(named with the beginning time of the program) and the images downloaded to folder `data` when the program finished.
+You will get a `csv` folder that stores the crawl result(named with the beginning time of the program) and the images would be downloaded to folder `data` when the program finished.
 If you want to change the image download directory, edit the last line in file `settings.py`:

     IMAGES_STORE = 'data'